-Our mandates articulate the product types and features that may be written; the assets classes that may be held; the target capital positions and ranges of earnings volatility within which the overall profile of risks should be managed; and tolerances for specific risk exposures.
-Activities that would result in a business operating outside agreed parameters require formal approval from the group centre.
+Our mandates articulate the product types and features that may be written; the asset classes that may be held; the target capital positions and ranges of earnings volatility within which the overall profile of risks should be managed; and tolerances for specific risk exposures.
+Activities that would result in a business operating outside agreed parameters require formal approval.